-Entry Requirements: At least a Grade 5 in GCSE Graphic Products or Resistant Materials.
+Entry Requirements: At least a Grade 5 GCSE in any Design & Technology subject.

 Students will be required to apply both knowledge and understanding of a wide range of materials and processes used in product design and manufacture.
 As a result they will develop an understanding of industrial and commercial practices which are applied to the designing and manufacturing of products and appreciate and anticipate the risks associated with them.
 Students will also need to have a good working knowledge of health and safety procedures.
 Students will continue to develop their knowledge of the use of ICT and systems and control, including modern manufacturing processes, and they will be expected to understand and demonstrate how these might be applied in the design and manufacture of products.